University of Toronto Chinese Students and Scholars Association

 The University of Toronto Chinese Students and Scholars Association (UTCSSA) was established in 1982.
 It is the oldest and largest Chinese student association in Toronto.
 As a student association registered in the education office of the Consulate-General of the People’s Republic of China in Toronto, UTCSSA is dedicated to helping Chinese students of the University of Toronto in developing a comfortable environment for learning, working, socializing and entertaining.

-In a news report by the Canadian Broadcasting Corporation's flagship news program, The National, the UTCSSA was accused of coordinating online threats against a Tibetan student activist at the university.